 With your back towards Beachy Head and your head focussed down the coast, you are greeted with spectacular views of the Seven Sisters.
 Catch the glow of the warm afternoon sun lighting up the chalk cliffs on an afternoon.
 The usual white chalk turns a golden umber.

-Lastly, the visitors centre is a great place for a hot drink or even lunch.
+Lastly, the visitors centre is a great place for a hot drink, high tea or even lunch.
 Geologists have made predictions on the erosion of the chalk cliffs based on historical rates.
 There are lines drawn on the shop floor showing where the cliffs will sit at future dates.
 Like many buildings before it, the visitors centre is sitting on borrowed land and in a few short years it will need to be relocated too.

 Seven Sisters Country Park